-Michael devoted many years of his recent career to the fight for justice for Teina Pora, a young Māori man wrongly imprisoned for 21 years.
-Michael made the documentary The Confessions of Prisoner T (2013), which lead to the discovery of evidence pivotal to Teina’s exoneration.
-Michael directed and co-wrote the feature film In Dark Places (2019) about Teina’s case, which was finalist for a record 11 awards in the NZ Television Awards including Best Screenplay, and winning Best Film and Best Director.
-Michael wrote the book In Dark Places (2016), winner of the Ngaio Marsh Award for best non-fiction book.
+Michael directed and co-wrote the feature IN DARK PLACES (2019) about Teina’s case, which was finalist for a record 11 awards in the NZ Television Awards including Best Screenplay, and winning Best Film and Best Director.
+Michael wrote the book IN DARK PLACES (2016), winner of the Ngaio Marsh Award for best non-fiction book.

 Michael teaches screenwriting and filmmaking at a number of tertiary institutions.
-Michael runs workshops and supports emerging Māori and Pasifika writers for the NZ Film Commission, and is active in communities, working with locals to tell their stories, the stories of their whānau (families) and their area.
+He also runs workshops and supports emerging Māori and Pasifika writers for the NZ Film Commission, and is active in communities, working with locals to tell their stories, the stories of their whānau (families) and their area.
 Michael was Co-Curator Māori with daughter Matariki (poet and filmmaker) for the 2023 Auckland Writers Festival.

 Michael has a number of film, television and fiction projects in development in Australia, New Zealand and the UK.